elizabeth-poggie/elizabeth-poggie/_content/notes/18-W24-intro-to-programming.md

         int[] nums = { 5, 3, 9, 2, 7 };
         bubbleSort(nums);
         print(nums);
     }

-    public static void print(int[] nums) {
+    // printing an array so we see its contents as opposed to it's address public static void print(int[] nums) {
         foreach (int num in nums)
         {